lsg33/primeclientv2/README.md

 - Download the repository and extract it.
 - Install NodeJS and NPM. (https://nodejs.org/en/download/)
-- Rename .env.example to .env and fill in the values.
+- Rename .env.example to .env and fill in the required values.
+(Requirements can be found at the top of this page)

 ```powershell
 npm install